Halloween Haunted Hotel Theme

 What’s a haunted hotel without ghosts?

-The ones I got stick to the windows with suction cups that make it look like they are flying out of the house.
+These ones* stick to the windows with suction cups that make it look like they are flying out of the house.

 Another spotlight makes sure everyone can see them in the dark.